tjarkvandemerwe/tidyprompt/README.md

 In the first place, ‘tidyprompt’ aims to be suitable for all LLM providers and models that support chat completion.
-This means that prompt wraps can also enable advanced functionalities like prompt wrapping and structured output for LLMs that do not natively support it.
+This means that prompt wraps can also enable advanced functionalities like structured output and function calling for LLMs that do not natively support it.
-Where appropriate, ‘tidyprompt’ may also support native processing;
+Where appropriate, ‘tidyprompt’ may also support native processing.

-currently, `answer_as_json()` also offers support for the respective native options of the Ollama and OpenAI-type APIs (including supplying JSON schemas).
-Users that use a provider whose API does not have this functions, can still use `answer_as_json()` with text-based handling (and it is easy to switch between providers with different levels of JSON support).
-For `add_tools()`, ‘tidyprompt’ currently supports text-based handling, but will soon also support native processing for key API types (Ollama, OpenAI).
+Currently, `answer_as_json()` supports both text-based handling and native configuration of Ollama and OpenAI-type APIs (including supplying JSON schemas).
+This means that it is possible to switch between providers with different levels of JSON support, ensuring the results will remain in the correct format.
+For `add_tools()`, ‘tidyprompt’ currently only supports text-based handling of R functions, but will soon also support native tool handling for common API types (Ollama, OpenAI).

 The philosophy behind ‘tidyprompt’ is furthermore that it aims to be flexible enough that users can implement advanced features, potentially